Charixfox/HD120-Controller/README.md

 An at symbol followed by two integers with arbitrary separation.
 Shortcut to set a given Item to a given Value on all fans simultaneously.
 Sets LIVE values.
 Only affects fans, not strips.

+##### Set All Fans

+An ampersand symbol followed by nine integers with arbitrary separation.
+Shortcut to set all of the items in one group at a time.
+MUST have group number and all eight values otherwise it will time out and/or cause chaos.

 #### Default groups: